Iyana-Iba

-Iyana-Iba is a place in Ojo local government area, Lagos state, Nigeria.
+Iyana-Iba is a place in Ojo local government area, Lagos State, Nigeria.

 Geography

-Iyana-Iba is a busy area in Lagos state due to its popular local markets and road dimension which leads to Festac, Mile 2, Alaba etc. The Iyana-Iba road also lead to the Lagos State University main gate facing the south and the back gate facing the east.
+Iyana-Iba is a busy area in the Lagos State due to its popular local markets and road dimension which leads to Festac, Mile 2, Alaba etc. The Iyana-Iba road also lead to the Lagos State University main gate facing the south and the back gate facing the east.

 Market

-It is surrounded with local markets well known in Lagos state.
+It is surrounded with local markets well known in Lagos State.